mohanadelemary/marketing-science-learning-plan/1_experiment_design_stats/notes.md

     - Usual structure/breakdown of data collected for tests and to calculate required size
     - Understand Parametric vs. non-parametric t-tests
     - Understand test alternatives for non-equal sample size split like Welch's T-test.
+    - How data should be structured to ingest and run the tests. time-series, user-level, aggregations?
+    - Code for each test? manual coding? prebuilt function on statsmodels or other?

 - **A/B Testing Design**
     - Frequentist and Bayesian A/B testing